brpandey/leetcode-notes/sys-design/hacking/29_messaging_ephemeral_storage.md

 * **Wipeout Service**: Periodically checks and deletes expired messages and objects from the pending messages database, push notification queues, and object storage.

+### 5. Design components in detail

+The implementation of the push notification service uses ephemeral (temporary) queues to minige messages and a dispatcher that delivers the messages to users with a FIFO round-robin policy.

 ![](imgs/0074b.jpg)

+The benefits of using temporary queues are:

+* Provide a lightweight communication channel that allows threads and processes to communicate without locks or RPC method overhead.
+* Allows a dispatcher to asynchronously deliver messages and control the rate of processing messages.
+This regulates periods of high traffic without requiring additional computational resources.
+* Allows better scalability: the service is easily parallelizable since the number of threads or processes used by the dispatcher(s) can be increased by an arbitrarily large amount without concerns of race conditions or bottlenecks.
+* Queues are created per producer.
+A round-robin FIFO policy ensures a quality of service across different message producers and prevents a single producer from overusing their share of resources.
+* When no longer used, queues are automatically cleaned up, matching the behavior of the ephemeral behavior of the messages.

+Temporary queues are a common design pattern used in request-response messaging systems.

+The logic for message retries and retrieval should exhibit idempotence, that is, calling the methods of the push notification service more than once with the same inputs should not impact the results.

+Additionally, the client-side application should be an idempotent consumer, which is a message consumer that can handle duplicate and out-of-sequence messages correctly.

+### 6. Write out service definitions, APIs, interfaces, and/or classes
+The service definition of PushNotificationService:

 ```
 PushNotificationservice